 Jeans or trousers

 Dark jeans and slim trousers are fantastic for Japan.
-Just make sure they look classy and not at all baggy.
+Just make sure they look classy.
+No baggy clothes, please.

 For both men and women, shirts are great year round.
 You can use them alongside a cardigan during the colder months, or on their own during Spring and Summer.
 You can wear them tucked in your trousers and jeans alongside a pair of nice brogues.